 - having a large amount of moles on your body

-Just about everyone has at least one mole — a flat or raised colored spot on the skin.
+Just about everyone has at least one mole — a flat or raised spot on the skin that may be colored or the same tone as the skin.
 These spots are caused when skin pigment cells called melanocytes assemble into clusters.

 The biggest clue that a spot on the skin might be melanoma is if it’s changing.
-A cancerous mole will change in size, shape, or color over time.
+A cancerous mole typically changes in size, shape, or color over time.

 Dermatologists use the ABCDE rule to help people spot the signs of melanoma on their skin: